Chopta Tour Package from Delhi | Tungnath & Chandrashila Trek 2026

 Chandrashila isn't just a peak—it's a canvas of light and legend.
 Capture responsibly, and let your images inspire wanderlust.

 Tucked at 2,438 meters in Uttarakhand's Garhwal Himalayas, Deoriatal Lake is a serene emerald gem reflecting Chaukhamba peaks, earning its moniker as the "Mythological Mirror."
 Part of the Kedarnath Wildlife Sanctuary and a highlight of the "Deoriatal trek," this sacred site blends ancient lore with pristine ecology.
-In 2026, amid rising "Deoriatal weather" queries due to climate shifts, it attracts pilgrims and eco-tourists searching "Deoriatal lake mythology," "Yaksha Prashna," "Deoriatal ecology," "Deoriatal biodiversity," and "Deoriatal trek difficulty."
+In 2026, amid rising "Deoriatal weather" queries due to climate shifts, it attracts pilgrims and eco-tourists searching for "Deoriatal lake mythology," "Yaksha Prashna," "Deoriatal ecology," "Deoriatal biodiversity," and "Deoriatal trek difficulty."
 This guide unravels the full Yaksha-Yudhishthira dialogue from the Mahabharata and explores the lake's environmental significance, offering a holistic view for your visit.

 The Full Story: Yaksha-Yudhishthira Dialogue

 Deoriatal's mythology stems from the Mahabharata's Vana Parva, where it's linked to the "lake of the gods" (Deo meaning gods, Tal meaning lake).
-Local beliefs hold it as a divine bathing spot, guarded by a Yaksha—a nature spirit.
+Local beliefs hold it as a divine bathing spot, guarded by a Yaksha, a nature spirit.
 The epic tale unfolds during the Pandavas' 12-year exile.
 Chasing a golden deer (disguised Shiva or a demon) that stole a Brahmin's arani (fire-sticks), the brothers—Yudhishthira, Bhima, Arjuna, Nakula, and Sahadeva—grew thirsty in the forest.

 Sahadeva spotted the lake first.
 A voice (Yaksha in crane form) warned: "Answer my questions before drinking, or perish."
 Ignoring it, Sahadeva drank and fell dead.
 Nakula, Arjuna, and Bhima followed, each succumbing after defying the command.
 Yudhishthira arrived, grief-stricken, and engaged the Yaksha.